Takyiwaa Manuh: Early life and education

 Manuh was born in May 1952 at Kumasi in the Ashanti Region of Ghana to James Kwesi Manuh, who was a food contractor, and Madam Akosua Akyaa, then a trader at Ankaase, a town near Kumasi.
 Her early education began at Ankaase Methodist School when she lived with her grandmother.
-While in class one, she was moved to the Adum Presby School, where she begun class one once again.
+While in class one, she was moved to the Adum Presby School, where she began class one once again.
 She began class one for a third time when she was later sent to Penworth Kindergarten.
 Manuh went on to complete her primary education at the Kwame Nkrumah University of Science and Technology (KNUST) Primary school also in Kumasi, after which she entered Wesley Girls' High School, Cape Coast, for her secondary education.
 She continued her studies at the University of Ghana, where she obtained her Bachelor of Laws degree (LLB) in 1974.
 In 1978, she was awarded her master's degree in Law from the University of Dar es Salaam.
 She later went on to pursue a doctorate degree in Anthropology at the Indiana University Bloomington, graduating in the year 2000.